-- 1. Click the Create polycurve button in the side toolbar and click on (7.5 0 0) in the drawing area. - 2.
+- 1. Click the Start designer button select the Create polycurve button in the side toolbar and click on (7.5 0 0) in the drawing area. - 2.
 In the General tabsheet the default orientation axes (x-axis, y-axis) are valid for this polycurve. - 3.
 In the Segments tabsheet, click on the Add segment in the top toolbar.
 Set the Segment type to Arc, Relative start angle to 90°, Radius to 7.5 m and Segment angle to 180°. - 4.
 From the toolbar click Close polycurve to close the polycurve. - 5.
 Close the Polycurve designer. - 6.
 Click on the created polycurve and select the Extrude object and set the z value to -15 m. - 7.
-Multi select the two created polycurves, right-click and select Delete from the appearing menu as shown in Figure 47 (on page 69).
+Select the just created polycurve and the polycurve of the suction pile created earlier, right-click and select Delete from the appearing menu as shown in Figure 47 (on page 69).